mrsilver76/sidebyside/README.md

 # SideBySide
 _A cross-platform command-line tool (Windows, Linux, macOS) for combining two portrait photos into a single landscape image.
 This is useful for digital photo frames that display vertical images awkwardly._

+## 🖼️ Framing the Problem
+Many digital photo frames are designed with landscape orientation in mind.

+When they encounter portrait images, they often resort to awkward workarounds - adding black bars to the sides (_pillarboxing_) or cropping the top and bottom to fill the frame.
+Both approaches compromise the photo: either by shrinking it down to an underwhelming size or by cutting out important parts of the image.
+For users who care about presentation, this default behaviour can feel unsatisfying and unpolished.

+SideBySide works around this problem by combining two portrait images into a single landscape composition.
+The pairing is automatic, the layout balanced and the final resolution tailored to your display.
+Because the output matches your frame’s aspect ratio exactly, each image appears larger and sharper - making better use of the available screen.

+The result is a photo frame that feels curated - not cluttered or compromised.

 ## 🧰 Features
 * 💻 Runs on Windows, Linux (x64 & ARM) and macOS (Intel & Apple Silicon).
 * 🖼️ Combines two portrait `.jpg` images into one seamless landscape `.jpg`.